-Activity of the Group in sustainability area
+Activity in sustainability area

 On 9 November 2021, at the UN Climate Conference in Glasgow (COP26), United Nations launched an ambitious plan for the tourism industry to reach net zero by 2050.
 The new roadmap sets targets and benchmarks for the travel industry and offers practical recommendations for businesses on how they can achieve the set targets.
-For instance, hotels could bring in measures to improve energy efficiency, while new ones can be built using sustainable design practices.
-Airlines can improve existing aircraft technology by retrofitting and reducing weight, which increases fuel efficiency and lowers emissions.
-The cruise industry can reduce emissions by upgrading existing ships (through HVAC and lighting upgrades) and designing new ships to maximise energy efficiency.